intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Optimization

-NeuralChat provides typical model optimization technologies, like `Automatic Mixed Precision (AMP)` and `Weight Only Quantization`, to allow user to run a high througput chatbot.
+NeuralChat provides typical model optimization technologies, like `Automatic Mixed Precision (AMP)` and `Weight Only Quantization`, to allow user to run a high-througput chatbot.

 ### Automatic Mixed Precision (AMP)